jenniferbuz/sci_coding/lessons/lesson0/README.md

 q
 ```

-Let's try to move our new file to our home directory.
-The `mv` (move) command.
-As we know, there are many way to specify the home directory.
+Let's try to move our new file to our home directory using the `mv` (move) command.
+As we know, there are many ways to specify the home directory.
 Try one of the following:

 ```bash
 mv test_file2.txt ~